BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 > - Different from Latency-based!
 This routing is based on user location.
 >
 > - Specify location by Continent, Country or by US State (if there's overlapping, most precise location selected)
-> - Should create a “Default” record (in case there's no match on location)
+> - Should create a “Default" record (in case there's no match on location)
 > - Use cases: website localization, restrict content distribution, load balancing, ...
 > - Can be associated with Health Checks